 Let’s take a look at some of those Octanebench Scores:

-What becomes obvious right away, is that the performance and price doesn’t really seem to correlate all that much.
+What becomes obvious right away, is that the performance and price don’t really seem to correlate all that much.

-If you look at the top 3 Results, the GPUs Titan V, RTX 2080Ti and Tesla P100 all have more or less the same Octanebench Score, but the Price difference is HUGE.
+If you look at some of the top Results, the GPUs: Titan V, RTX 2080Ti, Quadro GV100 and RTX Titan, they all have more or less the same Octanebench Score, but the Price difference is HUGE.

 Why is this so?

 The main reason is, that the different Graphics Cards are meant for different use cases.
-A RTX 2080Ti is clearly meant more for Gaming than a Titan V or Tesla P100, and Gaming Cards, for our benefit, just happen to be great for Octane Rendering and score well in the Octane Benchmark.
+An RTX 2080Ti is clearly meant more for Gaming than a Titan V or Tesla P100, and Gaming Cards, for our benefit, just happen to be great for Octane Rendering and score well in the Octane Benchmark.

-Also, The Titan V and Tesla Cards have more VRAM, optimized Drivers for stable performance, 10bit Displaying and lots more.
+Also, The Titan V and Quadro Cards have more VRAM, optimized Drivers, 10bit Displaying and lots more.

 These Features though do not improve the Octanebench Benchmark Results.
 The Scenes are fairly small, and the VRAM is not an important aspect in the Benchmark.

-Another extremely important thing to note is, the GTX 1070 Ti and the GTX 1080 scoring 134 vs 135 Octanebench Points.
+Another extremely important thing to note is the GTX 1070 Ti and the GTX 1080 scoring 153 vs. 148 Octane Benchmark Octanebench Points.
 And this even though the GTX 1080 is 100$ more expensive.